In this article

 - "There are no guards and no prisoners in Facebook’s virtual Panopticon.
 We are both guards and prisoners, watching and implicitly judging one another as we share content."

-- “Forget Farmville and World of Warcraft.
+- "Forget Farmville and World of Warcraft.
 Creative self-affirmation is the most popular game online.
 We play this game whenever we select material to share with friends or craft messages to frame our posts.
 The name of the game is to present oneself, via one’s tweets, posts, likes, comments, and shares, in the light in which one aspires to be viewed.
-This essentially amounts to affirming the things that one loves in such a way that the love one brings to the world is reflected in one’s online activity.
+This essentially amounts to affirming the things that one loves in such a way that the loved one brings to the world is reflected in one’s online activity.

 - "No doubt this satisfies a deep psychological need for recognition.
 Whatever it is that drives it, it draws us back to share and share again."